Top 6 Healthy Snacks for College Students

 To make this snack as healthy as possible, stick to whole wheat waffles and natural peanut butter that doesn’t have any added sugar or partially-hydrogenated oil.

 An egg fixed to your liking is another high-protein, low-fat enhancer for a waffle.
 Eggs have previously been the victims of bad press, but a soft-boiled egg atop a whole-grain waffle is truly one of the best breakfasts, or lunches, you can prepare for yourself.

 A great cheap and easy food that’s definitely healthy — raw veggies of any kind.
 Baby carrots are a perennial favorite: they’re a little more expensive, but you don’t have to wash and cut them (leaving you more time for study!)

-Most people like their raw veggies with ranch dressing, but hummus is healthier and gives you some extra protein (something that many college students lack since most of them aren’t exactly sizzling up a steak every night!) — and it tastes just as good.
+Most people like their raw veggies with blue cheese or ranch dressing, but hummus is healthier and gives you some extra protein (something that many college students lack since most of them aren’t exactly sizzling up a steak every night!) — and it tastes just as good.
 Eggplant-based baba ganoush is another yummy dip option.